-In response to our campaigning, the Government agreed that all relevant NHS staff should be trained about learning disability.
+In response to calls from campaigners, the Government agreed that all relevant NHS staff should be trained about learning disability.

-They held a consultation on this with the public, from 13 February and 26 April 2019.
+They held a consultation on this with the public between February and April 2019.

 The results of the consultation have informed what the Government plan to do next, and how they roll out learning disability training to NHS staff in England.